yyong-brs/learn-kubernetes/chapter3.md

 kubectl get endpoints sleep-2
 ```

-You can see my output in figure 3.17, and it’s the answer to the first question—
-Kubernetes DNS returns the cluster IP address and not the endpoint, because end-
+You can see my output in figure 3.17, and it’s the answer to the first question—Kubernetes DNS returns the cluster IP address and not the endpoint, because endpoint addresses change.
-point addresses change.

 ![图3.17 The cluster IP address for a Service doesn’t change, but the endpoint list is always being updated.](./images/Figure3.17.png)

-Using a static virtual IP means clients can cache the DNS lookup response indefinitely
-(which many apps do as misguided performance-saving), and that IP address will continue to work no matter how many Pod replacements occur over time.
-The second
-question—about the domain name suffix—needs to be answered with a sideways step
-to look at Kubernetes namespaces.
+Using a static virtual IP means clients can cache the DNS lookup response indefinitely (which many apps do as misguided performance-saving), and that IP address will continue to work no matter how many Pod replacements occur over time.
+The second question—about the domain name suffix—needs to be answered with a sideways step to look at Kubernetes namespaces.

-Every Kubernetes resource lives inside a namespace, which is a resource you can
-use to group other resources.
-Namespaces are a way to logically partition a Kubernetes
-cluster—you could have one namespace per product, one per team, or a single shared
+Every Kubernetes resource lives inside a namespace, which is a resource you can use to group other resources.
+Namespaces are a way to logically partition a Kubernetes cluster—you could have one namespace per product, one per team, or a single shared
 namespace.
-We won’t use namespaces for a while yet, but I’m introducing them here
-because they have a part to play in DNS resolution.
+We won’t use namespaces for a while yet, but I’m introducing them here because they have a part to play in DNS resolution.
 Figure 3.18 shows where the namespace comes into the Service name.

 ![图3.18 Namespaces logically partition a cluster, but Services are accessible across namespaces.](./images/Figure3.18.png)

-You already have several namespaces in your cluster—all the resources we’ve deployed
-so far have been created in the default namespace (which is the default; that’s why
-we haven’t needed to specify a namespace in our YAML files).
-Internal Kubernetes
-components like the DNS server and the Kubernetes API also run in Pods in the
+You already have several namespaces in your cluster—all the resources we’ve deployed so far have been created in the default namespace (which is the default; that’s why we haven’t needed to specify a namespace in our YAML files).
+Internal Kubernetes components like the DNS server and the Kubernetes API also run in Pods in the kube-system namespace.
-kube-system namespace.

-TRY IT NOW
-Kubectl is namespace-aware—you can use the namespace flag to
-work with resources outside of the default namespace.
+TRY IT NOW Kubectl is namespace-aware—you can use the namespace flag to work with resources outside of the default namespace.

 ```
 # check the Services in the default namespace: